mariadb-corporation/mariadb-columnstore-api/spark-connector/scala/docs/usage/compile_and_execute.rst

 Application compilation and execution
 =====================================

-To submit last section's sample application to Spark setup you first have to compile it into a Java archive.
+To submit last section's sample application to your Spark setup you first have to compile it into a Java archive.
 We'll use `sbt`_ for this purpose, but other build tools like Maven would work as well.

 Install sbt on the system which you want to use for compiling.
 Then create a sbt build project with following file structure: